chilops/notes/25Day_Terraform.md

 *<mark style="background-color:#f3de6c;">**Terraform purpose**<!-- {"backgroundCycleColor":"14"} --></mark>*

 - *It's a Inventory management*

+- *Terraform is intelligent, It can do dependency management.*

 - *cost optimization --  Create when required, stop or delete when not required*